-CIPD professional membership (Associate and Chartered) is an asset to be proud of.
+CIPD membership is an asset to be proud of.
 It means so much within the HR and L&D community - it shapes your profile and showcases your professional capability.

 The value it can bring to your career is significant, especially when it comes to job search and promotion opportunities.

 As a CIPD member you:

 1. Demonstrate your expertise

 You are a professional who has proven ability to apply your knowledge in practice, beyond study and qualifications.
 You are competent, confident and able to create an impact in the workplace.

 'Becoming a Chartered Fellow has given me the validation that over a decade in HR has been productive.
 It's made me feel very proud and has given me a high level of confidence in my own HR expertise.'